GitMeGet/CS2103T/addressbook-level1-master/README.md

+adding stuff so that it's different from master

 # AddressBook (Level 1)
 * This is a CLI (Command Line Interface) Address Book application **written in procedural fashion**.
 * It is a Java sample application intended for students learning Software Engineering while using Java as